sorbay/sorbay-documentation/docs/en/sorbay_risk.md

 user convenience and still good security
 (thanks to the additional factors already evaluated in the background).
-Alternatively or additionally, if a risk score was relatively high, an email with subject e.g. "login from a new location" could be sent to the user.
+Alternatively or additionally, if a risk score was relatively high, your login service might notify the user of a
+"login from a new location", e.g. via email or SMS.

 ## Configuration